|BRJ Front Page||See all Essays||Send a Comment|

 Those who hold to the theory of mechanistic development of life naturally do claim scientific support for their position.
 But it's easy to forget that while the natural sciences have chosen to operate within a set of empirical rules known loosely as natural or physical laws, this set of rules has not been demonstrated to contain all permissible principles for explanation of the natural world.
 When the religionist adds divine acts to his list of permissible principles, we really cannot protest that this is unreasonable.
 What we can do is to clarify the bounds of natural science; it deals, we should say, with the mechanism of nature, elucidated through demonstrated physical laws.
 There are truths about our universe that cannot be addressed with the tools of science.
 "Meaning", "purpose", "intent", and "design" are words that describe such concepts; and that's the reason why such notions have no place within the bounds of natural science nor, of course, in the science classroom.

 Second, as to the gradual evolution of complex life forms on Earth, here science is clearly on firmer ground.
 The sequential appearance of these life forms is a matter of fact, indisputably shown by fossil evidence.
-Yet there are, as every biologist and paleontologist knows too well, vast gaps in our understanding of the development of complex systems.
-The evidence that connects the mass of data together, from fossils to molecular biology, and convinces us of the correctness of evolutionary theory is really a matter of "weight of evidence".
-The evidence is indeed weighty, and appears to be consistent with the evolving theory of evolution, but by the nature of that evidence it is still circumstantial as to the occurrence of speciation and development of complex systems.
-These have not been demonstrated in any laboratory, and until they are the theory of evolution remains not only an unproved, but even an undemonstrated theory.
-Till then, skepticism about the theory will not be an unreasonable view.
+Yet there are, as every biologist and paleontologist knows too well, vast gaps in our understanding of the development of complex life systems.
+The evidence that connects the mass of data together, from fossils to molecular biology, and convinces us of the overall correctness of evolutionary theory is really a matter of "weight of evidence".
+The evidence is indeed weighty, and appears to be consistent with the evolving theory of evolution, but by the nature of that evidence it is still circumstantial as to the causes and mechanism of speciation and development of complex systems.
+Many of the postulated mechanisms and processes of evolution have been demonstrated in the laboratory, using fast-reproducing organisms like bacteria.
+The process of speciation – taking a population of organisms through mutation to the point where it is no longer reproductively compatible with the parent population – has not yet been achieved in the laboratory for higher species.
+Until that has been shown, the theory of evolution remains a well-supported but not fully demonstrated theory.
+As such, well-grounded skepticism about aspects of the theory will not be an unreasonable view, and is in fact necessary for its further deveopment.
 Assertions to the contrary are unjustified scientific dogmatism.

 What may we know?